aws-samples/aws-iot-dotnet-publisher-http/README.md

 More details are available here https://docs.aws.amazon.com/iot/latest/developerguide/protocols.html

-In this post, we'll cover the option #2 of leveraging ClientCertificate and HTTP protocol for ingesting message into AWS IOT core.
-Very specifically, we'll leverage Microsoft .NET and .NET core for achieving the same.
-Creating this sample implementation will help IOT applications running in 'App Plane' to handshake with AWS IOT Core.
-We mean, the applications such as .NET Console app, ASP.NET MVC app, .NET Core console app, ASP.NET core mvc app and Xamarain cross platform mobile applications.
+In this post, we'll cover the option #2 of leveraging ClientCertificate and HTTP protocol for ingesting message into AWS IoT Core.
+Very specifically, we'll leverage Microsoft .NET and .NET Core for achieving the same.
+Creating this sample implementation will help IoT applications running in 'App Plane' to handshake with AWS IoT Core.
+We mean, the applications such as .NET Console app, ASP.NET MVC app, .NET Core console app, ASP.NET Core mvc app, and Xamarain cross platform mobile applications.

-# 2. Create an AWS IOT Device
+## 2 Create an AWS IoT Thing

+You can run the automated provisioning script to create an AWS IoT thing, or choose to walk through the provisioning actions manually in the console.

+## Running the provisioning script

+Navigate to the 'dotnet' folder and execute the provision_thing.ps1 PowerShell script.
+This script handles the setup for the .NET Framework examples in this repository including:

+- Downloading the Amazon Root CA certificate.
+- Generating a new certificate in AWS IoT.
+- Converting the private key to .PFX format.
+- Registering an AWS IoT thing with the created certificate.
+- Configuring the sample code to use your account's AWS IoT custom endpoint URL.

+You can skip to section 3 if you chose to execute the script.

+## Manually Creating an AWS IoT Thing

+Alternatively, you can manually create an IoT thing using the AWS IoT console.
+To start, let's navigate to the console and create an IoT thing called 'dotnetdevice'.

 ![](/images/pic1.JPG)

-Let's create an AWS IOT device with any arbitrary name and associate the following IAM policy to the X509 certificate of the device.
+Let's associate the following policy with the thing.

 ``` json
 {